devananda6200/web_builder-agent/README.md

-# 🛠️ Coder Buddy
+# 🛠️ Web_Builder agent

-**Coder Buddy** is an AI-powered coding assistant built using **LangGraph**.
+**Web_builder agent** is an AI-powered coding assistant built using **LangGraph**.
 It acts as a multi-agent development team (Planner, Architect, and Coder) to transform your natural language requests into complete, working projects.

 ---